SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

 ### 5. Removing profile inside the extension deactivates the profile

-- **Description**: Tests if logging out inside the extension deactivates the profile.
+- **Description**: Tests if removing a profile inside the extension deactivates the profile.
 - **Test Steps**:
   - Setup a profile in the extension.
   - Assert it is active on the main page.